bufordsharkley/mgmweb/mgmweb/static/markdown/poems/howards.md

 We feel funky; we feel free."

 Give a daunting task to Howards,
-To you shock, now, they'll agree.
+To your shock, now, they'll agree.
 They'll say "Howard we to do it?
 Oh, now, just you wait and see!"